asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 [AsyncAPI](https://www.asyncapi.com/) is a specification that you use to create machine-readable definitions of your event-driven APIs:

 - It focuses on the application from the API user perspective.
 You describe what the user can do with the API, subscribe or publish to it.
-- It is protocol-agnostic, so you can use it for APIs using Kafka or MQTT, and many others.
+- It is protocol-agnostic so that you can use it for APIs using Kafka or MQTT, and many others.
-- It supports many different schema formats, so you can describe messages payload schema in a format that you already use, like for example Avro.
+- It supports many different schema formats, so you can describe messages payload schema in a format that you already use like, for example, Avro.

 ## What is Nunjucks?